 You have to contact each credit bureau individually to request that your credit reports are frozen.
 Take note of the following numbers and website links, which will tell you exactly how to contact each credit bureau:

 - Equifax: Freeze Your Equifax Credit Report, 1-800-685-1111 (NY residents 1-800-349-9960)

 - TransUnion: Freeze Your TransUnion Credit Report, 1-888-909-8872

 - Experian: Freeze Your Experian Credit Report, 1-888-397-3742

 When contacting the credit bureaus, make sure you have your personal details – including your social security number – on hand.

 Each bureau will provide you with a PIN.
 You’ll need these PINs for when you attempt to reverse your credit freeze, so write them down and keep them safe.
 You can request another PIN if you lose yours, but you’ll have to pay a fee.

-Even when your credit reports are frozen, your current creditors and government entities will still be able to access your credit reports.
+Even after you freeze your credit reports, your current creditors and government entities will still be able to access your credit reports.
 You’ll still be able to take out more credit with your current creditors.

 A credit freeze doesn’t only prevent identity thieves from taking out credit in your name – it also prevents you from taking out more credit in your name.

 Fortunately, you can easily reverse the freeze by contacting each credit bureau and providing them with your PINs.
 It will cost a small fee somewhere between $5 and $20.
 Because of the fees, it’s better to apply for a credit freeze if you don’t plan on taking out further credit for the next few months or years.